When Our Plans Don't Go As Planned

 Commit your activities to the LORD, and your plans will be established.
 (Proverbs 16:3 CSB)

 Keeping in mind that God’s plans are greater, it has felt especially strange to have a calendar free of the usual activities and plans that we would normally be filling our days with.
-Flipping through the pages of my planner over the last few months, I’ve crossed out wedding showers, my brother’s college graduation, pre-marital counseling sessions, book club meetings, Easter Sunday celebrations with my family, a show at our local theater, girl’s nights with friends, a volunteer event, and so much more.
+Flipping through the pages of my planner over the last year, I’ve crossed out wedding showers, my brother’s college graduation, pre-marital counseling sessions, book club meetings, Easter Sunday celebrations with my family, a show at our local theater, girl’s nights with friends, a volunteer event, and so much more.
 So many events I’d been so looking forward to have been postponed, rescheduled, or cancelled altogether.

 Growing Deeper in Your Faith

-I got a Chronological Bible for Christmas this year, so as my planner started to empty out, I started keeping track of what passages I was reading daily there instead.
+I got a Chronological Bible for Christmas last year, so as my planner started to empty out, I started keeping track of what passages I was reading daily there instead.
 I’ll always be able to look back and see what I was studying at the time!
 Many people have taken this time to jump into a new Bible study or devotional, keeping track of what they’re studying and their takeaways within the days of their planner.
 If Bible study overwhelms you, or you’re just not sure where to begin, you could even just start by looking up some of your favorite Scriptures and writing one daily in your planner.
 Any time spent in the Word is time well-spent, so use your planner to help you dig even deeper!

 Remembering This Season